gkorpal/gkorpal.github.io/_pages/quantum.md

 ---

-Post-quantum cryptography which exploits the limitations of quantum computers.
+Here we discuss the cryptosystems which are expected to play an important role in the future.
+These are considered secure against quantum computers.

 ### References
 1. J. Hoffstein, J. Pipher, and J. H. Silverman, An Introduction to Mathematical Cryptography, Springer.